bakhtin/iroha-sandbox/iroha-transfer-asset/intro.md

-This is a Linux-based sandbox that runs Hyperledger Iroha v1.0.
+This is a Linux-based sandbox that runs single-node Hyperledger Iroha v1.0.
 With this sandbox you can interact with Iroha API following specfic scenarios via Python library.

 **Who will enjoy it:** developers who intend to create blockchain applications on Hyperledger Iroha